Where to Stay in Brussels

 While tucked in a residential area right behind the Avenue de la Toison d’Or, the hotel is near many hip restaurants.
 Supermarkets like Proxy is also within 3-min of walking distance.
 The hotel is about 15-20 min walk away from the City Center.
 But it is close to the Louise subway station or tram if one chooses to take public transportation.

-Another budget design hotel in Ixelles I’d like to introduce is the Pantone Hotel.
-This trendy hotel is decorated with fun colors and artworks and catches your eyes from a mile away.
-I didn’t stay here, but it would’ve been my second choice had the Vintage Hotel not have a vacancy.
+Another budget design hotel in Ixelles I’d like to introduce is the Scott Hotel (formerly Pantone Hotel).
+I didn’t stay here, but it would’ve been my second choice had the Vintage Hotel not had a vacancy.
+This trendy hotel is refurbished and redesigned recently.
 The affordable hotel offers no-frills amenities.
-It is close to a metro stop and walkable to many restaurants and shopping district.
+It is close to a metro stop and walkable to many restaurants and shopping districts.
 When you can find more fun and exciting accommodation, why would you settle in with something boring?

 ENJOYED THIS POST?
 PIN IT!